Tennis comes to life in the metaverse

 About Tennis Esports

 The consumer version is now available on the Oculus Quest 2, the most popular consumer VR headset.
-You only need a space of 4x2 meters at home to hit the virtual balls with the Quest controllers.
+You only need a space of 4 x 2 meters ( 13 x 6 ft.) at home to hit the virtual balls with the Quest controllers.

 The professional version for a tennis club, fitness center, hotel gym or VR studio works on the following headsets from HTC Vive: Pro, Cosmos and Pro2.